csdms/bmi/docs/source/bmi.getter_setter.rst

 * Both *src* and *inds* are flattened arrays.
 * The *inds* argument is always of type integer.
+* *Parallel*: the indices are the *local* indices within the MPI thread.
+  The number of indices for which data is set may vary per MPI thread.
+  The length and content of the *src* argument will vary per MPI thread.

 [:ref:`getter_setter_funcs` | :ref:`basic_model_interface`]